 High transaction from a new user: This rule covers high volume transactions from new users.
 Traders detect that a high percentage of their activities come from new accounts, a potential red flag for money laundering or traditional scams.

 Rule-Based Transaction Monitoring Software

 Financial institutions make millions of transactions every day.
 It is not possible to control each of them.
 But they also have to protect themselves from financial crimes.
-With the Transaction Monitoring Software, institutions control the transactions of their customers on the basis of rules.
-The software generates an alarm in case of the rule violation and comes to the screen of the compliance team.
+With the Transaction Monitoring Software, institutions control the transactions of their customers based on rules.
+The software generates an alarm in case of a rule violation and comes to the compliance team's screen.
 The compliance officer checks the alarm and decides whether the transaction is suspicious or not.

 Compliance units of financial institutions often cannot do all these rule creation and processing manually and prefer to purchase third-party software.
 At this point, the Sanction Scanner produces software that will facilitate the work of compliance experts.
 With the Transaction Monitoring Software, you can apply all the rules we have mentioned above, create your own rules, choose from ready-made rules and integrate them into your system.